AbyssWalker240/hyprland-dotfiles-v2/README.md

 ## todo

+* [ ] Add detection for empty argument in dotswap.sh, which gives an error if the directory is not provided or if an invalid name is provided
 * [ ] McDonalds style rice
 * [ ] Install script
 * [x] Rofi menu for switching between themes that automatically handles reloading where possible